-The Mobile Protector library is available for both iOS and Android mobile equipment.
+The Protector OATH SDK is available for both iOS and Android mobile equipment.
 This evaluation perimeter covers Android platform.

 Product usage description

 The service provided by the product and in the evaluation perimeter is the OTP generation.
 In addition, the Password Manager to unlock features domains into the product and Secure PinPad to input a Pin are in the perimeter.